 Important metrics to measure effective call management at a call center are both its qualitative and quantitative measures.
 Here, there are the quantitative ones.
 The call center performance metrics that need to be measured for a call-center for quantitative metrics, and for a better understanding of the KPIs of call center from a numbers metric point of view along with the benefits of each metric, what they measure, how to improve them, and effect of improvisation on these metrics.

 Mainly, the measured KPIs, KRAs of call centers revolve around call hold time, call talk time, and queue time.
 Along with these other important granular metrics have also been mentioned like average speed to answer a call, the average speed of handling a call, cost per contact (for inbound call centers).

 Thus, the metrics optimization take away’s are the gist of this whole article which I hope all the managers and call center staff would efficiently improve their workflow to maximize the customer experience, RoI of the call center.

 Call Center Performance Metrics :

-Basic call center metrics: when analyzed using specialized call center software, offer an overview reporting which provides a macroscopic idea of the call duration time, call holding time, call talk time to evaluate the effort invested towards the consolidated call center structure.
+Basic call center metrics: when analyzed using specialized call center software, offer an overview reporting which provides a macroscopic idea of the call duration time, call holding time, and call talk time to evaluate the effort invested towards the consolidated call center structure.”